 Assignments for the Benefit of Creditors (ABCs): an Exit Option for Troubled Companies

-• An informal wind-down and dissolution is straightforward but likely not feasible if remaining cash is insufficient to pay back creditors.
+- An informal wind-down and dissolution is straightforward but likely not feasible if remaining cash is insufficient to pay back creditors.

-• A Chapter 11 bankruptcy is a formal reorganization process that plays out in court.
+- A Chapter 11 bankruptcy is a formal reorganization process that plays out in court.
 Often the best route for companies that have substantial operations and face the threat of heavy litigation, this proceeding rarely makes sense for a small company.
 It is expensive, public, requires court filings and approval for major actions, and takes at a minimum several months to complete.

 - In a Chapter 7 bankruptcy, which is likewise expensive, a court-appointed trustee administers the asset liquidation.
 Trustees often lack industry knowledge, incentives to act with urgency, and the ability to operate the business, should doing so for a short period benefit creditors.

-• A foreclosure sale under UCC Article 9, while quicker and cheaper than bankruptcy, may not yield optimal value for the assets, and requires that the lender take responsibility for the sale effort—which they may not have the resources, expertise, or desire to doHere’s how it works: with consent from its board and shareholders, a distressed company transfers ownership of its assets (technology, inventory, machinery, etc.) to a third-party fiduciary of its choosing—the “Assignee”—through a general assignment agreement.
+- A foreclosure sale under UCC Article 9, while quicker and cheaper than bankruptcy, may not yield optimal value for the assets, and requires that the lender take responsibility for the sale effort—which they may not have the resources, expertise, or desire to doHere’s how it works: with consent from its board and shareholders, a distressed company transfers ownership of its assets (technology, inventory, machinery, etc.) to a third-party fiduciary of its choosing—the “Assignee”—through a general assignment agreement.
 The Assignee then sells the assets in an accelerated timeframe, communicates with stakeholders, distributes remaining cash to creditors, and manages the administrative wind-down of the Company.

+With consent from its board and shareholders, a distressed company transfers ownership of its assets (technology, inventory, machinery, etc.) to a third-party fiduciary of its choosing—the “Assignee”—through a general assignment agreement.

+The Assignee then sells the assets in an accelerated time frame, communicates with stakeholders, distributes remaining cash to creditors, and manages the administrative wind-down of the Company.
 While providing the company’s board members and officers with many of the protections of a bankruptcy proceeding, an ABC can be made at a fraction of the cost.
 ABCs happen without judicial oversight in key states (California, Massachusetts, Illinois, etc.), enabling Assignees to move quickly.
 A speedy process maximizes creditors’ recovery, since many acquirers want to pursue, in parallel with their purchase of the assets, a company’s customers and key employees as well—who would likely be off the market if the process were to take too long.
 The Assignee is able to continue to operate the business, as long as those operations are financially solvent.

-Exploring an ABC makes sense when it becomes clear runway is limited.
+Exploring an ABC makes sense when it becomes clear the runway is limited.
 If the business will be unable to remain a going concern without the closing of a company sale transaction or capital infusion, contingency planning around wind-down options, including ABCs, is prudent.